 As EPR proposals continue to pop up throughout the states, ISRI will advocate that such proposals recognize the existing recycling infrastructure and are limited to products for which markets have not yet matured.
 In fact, ISRI supports ending producer responsibility and government‐imposed fee as soon as practicable once such markets mature and are economically sustainable.

 - Provide Support for Advanced Manufacturing.
 Opportunities exist to increase recycling through U.S. government‐led public‐private partnerships focused on research and development of innovative technologies and implementation of ISRI’s Design for Recycling® principles.
-ISRI fully supports federal efforts in these areas, and their continued funding remains an absolute ISRI priority.
+ISRI believes that continued federal funding in these areas is wholly appropriate and necessary, and ensuring their continued funding remains an absolute ISRI priority.